-Tests and treatment for myelodysplastic syndrome (MDS)
+Tests and treatment for myelodysplastic syndromes (MDS)

 To diagnose MDS, you have blood tests and bone marrow tests.

-The blood tests show how many normal blood cells and how many abnormal or immature cells you have.
+The blood tests show how many normal blood cells and how many abnormal or immature blood cells you have.

 For a bone marrow test, a doctor or specialist nurse removes a sample of bone marrow to examine it closely.
 This is usually taken from your hip.
 Bone marrow is the soft area at the centre of some of our bones.
 You usually have the test in the outpatient department of the hospital.

 As well as looking at the bone marrow cells, your doctor tests for abnormalities in your chromosomes.
 Chromosomes contain the genetic material inside the cells.
 These tests are called cytogenetics (pronounced sigh-toe gen-et-ics).
+Doctors can use blood or bone marrow samples to look for genetic changes.

 Treatment for myelodysplastic syndromes